Kalyani512739/kalyani-data-engineering-assignment/README.md

 ```

 ### 2. Add the raw data
-Download `2019-Oct.csv` and `2019-Nov.csv` from the assignment Drive link.
+Add `2019-Oct.csv` and `2019-Nov.csv` from the archive Drive link to google collab.
 Place them in `data/raw/`.
 They are gitignored and must not be committed.

 ### 3. Run schema setup